Chris Carpenter: Toronto Blue Jays (1997–2002)

 Facing the Texas Rangers on August 4, he walked a career-high seven in an 11–9 loss.
 He won three games in a row from August 11–21.
 His September totals were a 3–0 record and 2.55 ERA in five starts and 35 1/3 innings with just nine walks and 26 strikeouts.
 Carpenter's finish to the season proved superior to the beginning; in eight of his final ten starts, he was charged three earned runs or fewer.
 His K/9 rate of 6.99 was 10th in the American League (AL).
 However, his home and road performances were uneven; in Toronto his ERA was 3.66 and his road ERA 5.24.
 He also won six of his last seven decisions as the Blue Jays made a late push for a playoff spot.
 However, Toronto missed the playoffs, finishing four games behind the Boston Red Sox for the AL wild card.
 With a 12–7 record and 4.37 ERA, his 12 wins tied Pat Hentgen for the second-highest total on the club.

 Carpenter battled through an injury-plagued 1999 season.
 Initially, he continued the skillful finish from the season before, allowing three or fewer earned runs in his first nine starts, and was credited with a 3–4 record and 3.02 ERA.
 His first loss of the season came in a 1–0 decision in Baltimore on April 10.
 His second start of the season resulted in an 11–1 complete game two-hitter at home on April 15 against Tampa Bay.
 For the month of April, his performance included a 2–1 record and 2.55 ERA.
 However, the results reversed in May; he was 1–4 in six starts with a 4.50 ERA.
-Pitching elbow inflammation stationed him on the DL from June 3–28.
+Pitching elbow inflammation placed him on the DL from June 3–28.
 After returning to play, he won the next five decisions of eight starts through August 11.
 He shut out Tampa Bay on July 3, the third of his career, and allowed just three hits.
 His season output at the All-Star break was a 3.24 ERA with a 6–5 record.
 He remained effective in June and throughout July, allowing 20 earned runs in 49 1/3 innings for a 3.62 ERA.